muntasir2165/study-materials/20-react/01-Day/04-Stu_ConditionalRender/README.md

 ### Bonus

-* Inside of `src/components/NavTabs.js`, add code so that the `li` tag for the `currentPage` has the "active" class.
+* Inside of `src/components/NavTabs.js`, add code so that the `a` tag for the `currentPage` has the "active" class.
 This component receives the `currentPage` via props.

 ### Hints